MuhammedImdaad/effective-CPP/README.md

     * Item 5: Prefer auto to explicit type declarations
     * Item 6: Use the explicitly typed initializer idiom when auto deduces undesired types
     * Item 7: Distinguish between () and {} when creating objects
+    * Item 8: Prefer nullptr to 0 and NULL